RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/README.md

 ##### Low Radio Frequency (RAK811(L))

-The low radio frequency is applicable to bandwidth of regions EU433 and CN470.
+The low radio frequency is applicable to the bandwidth of regions EU433 and CN470.

 ###### Low RF Pin Outline